juvalen/mb-checker/README.md

 Having *urllib2* module installed:

-`pip install requests`
+`pip install urllib2`

 ## Input file
-File is exported from Chrome using Export History/Bookmarks to JSON extension with name `chrome_bookmarks.json`
+File has to be exported from Chrome using Export History/Bookmarks plugin to a file with JSON extension and name `chrome_bookmarks.json`

 ## Output files
 After processing, valid bookmark files are copied to `filtered.json`.